nerva-project/nerva-docs/docs/about.md

 <hr>

 # Solo Mining
-NERVA prioritizes decentralisation, to which pools are antithetical.
+NERVA prioritizes decentralization, to which pools are antithetical.
 Many pool-mined coins are vulnerable to 51% attacks, and pool operators hold excessive influence on the wider network.
 To avoid these problems, NERVA has sought from day one to be solo mined only.

 With solo mining, miner rewards are not as consistent as they often are with pools - depending on hashrate and difficulty, a miner may go unrewarded for an extended period of time.
 However, as pool rewards are still based on the percentage of hash power contributed, in the long run miners actually earn more from solo mining, due to lack of pool fees.
 Another potential upside to solo mining is that it incentivizes consistent, rather than on/off, mining.
 This can help to limit sudden swings in the overall network hashrate.
 Regardless, our primary motivation is to avoid centralization.